velartrill/velartrill.github.io/orig/kestrel.md

 "If you so much as injure this woman," Egret says, voice betraying only exhaustion, "I won't bother waiting for the courts or the Senate.
 I will put a bullet in your head myself.
 And I hope you understand, Peregrine, *what a mercy that would be.*" She clasps her hands behind her back, suddenly regal and radiant in her brilliant white gown. "*Leave us.*"

-Peregrine's mouth drops open and works for a moment, plainly trying to figure out something to say to her insane boss that won't cost her her cushy job, before eventually giving up and motioning Egret's bodyguards to follow her out of the room.
+Peregrine's mouth drops open and works for a moment, plainly trying to figure out *something* to say that will keep her boss alive without costing her her cushy job, before eventually giving up and motioning Egret's bodyguards to follow her out of the room.
 All glare at me as they leave.
+I barely spare them a glance.

-Daisy returns from the other room carrying an emergency medical kit and a lukewarm wet cloth.
-She busies herself cooling and bandaging Egret's wound.
+Daisy returns from the other room carrying an emergency medical kit and a warm wet cloth.
+She busies herself cleaning and bandaging the gouge above Egret's eyebrow.
 Egret sits silently on her desk as Daisy works, giving no further sign of pain.

 "Do you understand what it would do to this planet if you died?"
 Egret asks me at length, gazing up to me.
 Before I can answer, she continues, "do you have any idea what it would do to *me?*" She beckons to Daisy.
 "Whiskey."

 "Yes, ma'am."
 Daisy disappears into a side room.
 Egret's gazes fixes on me.

 "So few of us are still left alive," Egret says, so quietly I barely hear her.
 "You.
 Me.
 Bear. *None* of the people who worked with her before it all began, do you realize that?
 I am the only one."
 She looks away, and I realize her hands are shaking.
 "Passerine was taken apart by the justiciars.
 Cinderbloom was poisoned, I never figured out who by.
-Finch was shot as we were evacuating Swallow's Perch and Hope gave up her seat on the last train out so a wounded soldier wouldn't have to leave her lover behind.
-Even Lion, and he was there the night she—" She stops abruptly, squeezing her wounded shoulder violently.
+Finch was shot while we were evacuating Swallow's Perch and Hope gave up her seat on the last train out so a wounded soldier wouldn't have to leave her lover behind to torture and death.
+Even Lion, and he was there the night she—" She stops abruptly, pressing a hand violently against her bruised stomach.

 I gaze levelly at the President.
 It really shouldn't surprise me, after all these years, that she still remembers all their names and how they died.

-"I don't really fault you, Kestrel," Egret says gently, letting go of her wounded arm.
+"I don't really fault you, Kestrel," Egret says gently.
 "Your actions are not entirely your own.
 You do well enough to hide it from the others — and I thank you for showing them that kindness — but it is obvious to me your mind is broken."

 My heart, which has been perfectly calm up until this very moment, starts pounding frantically in my ears.

-"And still you strain yourself!
+"And still you strain yourself.
 I suppose I should *expect* you to go off like a damaged handgun, at this point."

 "Egret," I hiss.
 "Stop."

 She regards me thoughtfully.
-"You so rarely call me that these days.
-Thank you, dear."
+"You so rarely call me that these days. —Thank you, dear."
 She takes the proferred whiskey from Daisy.

 "Is it true, ma'am?" asks Daisy, folding her arms.